 My first thought when I learned about this game was that it simply looks stunning, given it’s an indie game.
 While not every part of the gameplay sounded appealing to me at first, I found it very interesting after having played it for myself.
-The World Next Door is a fairly short game which combines both Visual Novel and Action together along with a unique take on the ‘Match-3’ mechanic.
+The World Next Door is a fairly short game that combines both Visual Novel and Action together along with a unique take on the ‘Match-3’ mechanic.
 It was surprisingly fun, with a selection of unique characters to interact with and a colourful cast of otherworldly creatures.

 The story follows Jun, who happens to win a lottery and is allowed to visit the “world next door” known as Emrys, a world full of magical creatures which only opens up once every twenty years.
 While fooling around with her magical friends, they decide to travel to a shrine to hang out.
 Suddenly, an enemy appears and Jun gets cut off from the others.
 After finally reunited with them, they noticed the portal to Jun’s world has closed down and everyone agrees to look for a way to send Jun back home, as humans can only survive for a short period whilst within this enchanted land.